CraftTweaker/CraftTweaker-Documentation/docs/Mods/Mekanism/Metallurgic_Infuser.md

 If any other mod registers a new infusion type, that type can be used in CraftTweaker as well as long as the registered type's name is specified exactly.
 NOTE: It is *not* possible to define **new** infusion *types* with CraftTweaker

+As of Mekanism 9.7.0 it is now possible to view all registered infusions (including those from other mods) via the command `/ct infuseTypes`

 Addition
 ------